 The actual game of soccer aside, there’s a lot more you can do with the soccer ball.
 The game is fine, but once in a while, the viewers do like being treated to a bit of skill, a bit of artistry a bit of fancy-footed play.
 And given that a lot of focus is being trained on the cool moves, a lot of people have the desire to do them and wow the audiences.

-The basic juggle is a simple little trick.
+- The Juggle The basic juggle is a simple little trick.
 The first step is to lift the ball on to your foot and then start juggling it.
-By juggling, I mean start kicking the ball lightly in the air and don't let it fall to the ground.
+By juggling, I mean start kicking the ball lightly in the air and don’t let it fall to the ground.
 There are plenty of variations in the juggle.
 You can start with the normal juggle where you keep lifting the ball on the front part of your feet repeatedly.
 Make it difficult by switching from one foot to the other.
 Make it even more difficult by trying to lift the ball with your inner heel and then the outer heel.
 Still tougher?
 Lift it to your chest and your head!
 The key here is to keep your eye on the ball and maintain a good balance on one leg while you juggle with the other.
 This trick helps you improve your touches on the ball and improves ball control.

 - The Foot Stall